Finfra/hadoop2_cluster_install_for_centos/README.md

 ########################################################################
 ########################################################################
 # su - hadoo
-$ hadoop fs -ls /
+$
+# Result
 ```

 # CF
-This is early version,so these code many bug, but if u have correct version of java,then it will be works good.
+This is early version.
+Welcome our code.

 # BUGS

-Please report bugs to nowage[at]icloud.com.
+Please report bugs to nowage[at]gmail.com.

 # todo

-make dynamic setting for java version, password for each node,,,
+password for each node,,,
+download rpm only one time when sshpass install,,,

 # CONTRIBUTING